gomorpheus/morpheus-docs/src/rst/administration/settings/whitelabel.rst

 UI Loading Page
 ^^^^^^^^^^^^^^^

-When the {morpheus} UI is restarted or loading, a default "Morpheus is Loading" page is displayed.
+When the |morpheus| UI is restarted or loading, a default "Morpheus is Loading" page is displayed.
 This page can be changed by adding the following to `/etc/morpheus/morpheus.rb` and adjusting the values.

 ..
 NOTE:: `morpheus-ctl reconfigure` must be ran for any chnages to `/etc/morpheus/morpheus.rb` to take effect.